Donie Nealon: Inter-county

 Nealon first came to prominence on the inter-county scene in 1958 as a member of the Tipperary senior inter-county team.
 That year he won his first Munster title following a trouncing of Waterford in the provincial final.
 Nealon later lined out in his first All-Ireland final with Galway providing the opposition.
-The game turned into a rout as Tipp scored four goals against the wind in the first-half.
-One of those goals came from the hurlery of Nealon himself.
+The game turned into a rout as Tipp scored four goals against the wind in the first-half, including a goal scored by Nealon.
 Tipp won the game by ten points giving Nealon his first All-Ireland medal.
 In 1959 Nealon began the year by winning his first National Hurling League title.
 It was the first of a three-in-a-row for Tipp and Nelaon made a huge contribution to all those victories.
 Although he tasted league success Tipp made an early exit from the 1959 championship.

 Tipp bounced back in 1960 by defeating arch-rivals Cork in the provincial final giving Nealon a second Munster medal.
 He later lined out in his second All-Ireland final where Wexford provided the opposition, however, it was the Wexford men who emerged victorious on that occasion.
 The game ended in a farce as the crowd invaded the pitch thinking that the game was over.
 As a result, Tipp finished the game with only twelve men on the field.
 In 1961 Nealon captured a third Munster title as Tipp trounced Cork in the provincial final.
 A Dublin team made up entirely of Dublin natives for the first time ever provided the opposition.
 The game was a close affair, however, Tipp emerged as the winners by a single point giving Nealon a second All-Ireland title.
 In 1962 he won a fourth Munster medal as Waterford fell heavily in the final.
 Once again Tipp faced Wexford in the All-Ireland final.
 Things looked good for the Munster champions as they scored two goals inside the first minute, however, Wexford came storming back.
 Tipp went on to win the game by two points giving Nealon a third All-Ireland medal.
 Three-in-a-row proved beyond even this great team as Tipp were beaten in the 1963 Munster final.